skydoves/sandwich/docs/retry.md

 # Retry

-Sandwich offers seamless ways to run and retry API requests.
-To execute and retry network requests, you can employ the `RetryPolicy` interface along with the `runAndRetry` extension, as demonstrated in the code below:
+Sandwich offers seamless ways to run and retry tasks.
+To execute and retry network or I/O requests, you can employ the `RetryPolicy` interface along with the `runAndRetry` extension, as demonstrated in the code below:

 ```kotlin
 val retryPolicy = object : RetryPolicy {